Installing Firedrake

 Note

-Though not strictly necessary to install Firedrake’s optional test dependencies with [test] it is recommended because it allows you to check that the install was successful (see below).
+Though not strictly necessary to install Firedrake’s optional dependencies with [check] it is recommended because it allows you to check that the install was successful (see below).

 4. Firedrake is now installed and ready for use!